-Whether purchasing your first dual dash camera, or looking to upgrade an existing one, here are a few key advantages to investing in a two-camera setup.
+Whether purchasing your first dual dash camera or looking to upgrade an existing one, here are a few key advantages to investing in a two-camera setup.

-- Surveillance for taxis: While dual dashboard camera systems are primarily marketed to the average consumer desiring front and oncoming/blind spot protection, they can also record in-cabin activity of passengers while on the job.
+- Surveillance for taxis: While dual dashboard camera systems are primarily marketed to the average consumer desiring front and oncoming/blind spot protection, they can also record the in-cabin activity of passengers while on the job.
 This footage can serve as evidence, protecting driving professionals in the case of false passenger claims. *Note: Taxi drivers must comply with privacy requirements when using a dashboard camera.
 Always seek legal information before using one in your vehicle.

 - Lower cost with greater practicality: In most instances, investing in a dual-camera system is sometimes affordable than buying two single-channel dashboard cameras and trying to fit them into one in-vehicle power source.
-Additionally, recorded footage from a dual-channel system is automatically synched to replay the full story during playback.
+Additionally, recorded footage from a dual-channel system is automatically synched to replay the whole story during playback.
 Playback options allow footage from one camera or both cameras to be viewed simultaneously.

 Crash Captured With A Front and Rear Camera Setup: